Institutional Metaphors for Designing Large-Scale Distributed AI versus AI Techniques for Running Institutions: Agency as Unity

 \subsection{Social Intelligence as Compressing Behaviour}

 Simplifying, an agent and an environment could be modeled as programs that exchange symbols, with the environment sending reward signals to the agent in reaction to its output signals.

-\citet{Hutter2006} defines intelligent behaviour in terms of an agent's expected reward in an environment (and universal intelligence in terms of all conceivable environments).
+On similar lines, \citet{Legg2007} define intelligent behaviour in terms of an agent's expected reward in an environment (and universal intelligence in terms of all conceivable environments).
 The agent has the task to predict which outputs will maximize the future reward.
 This general formulation covers for instance game playing (where one's competence is determined by the ability to predict the opponent's moves) and question-answering (predict the answer that will be rewarded).
 To be competent at prediction, the agent essentially has to guess the program that its environment (or opponent) runs.
 This is the same problem as compression of data: to discover a small program (the prediction mechanism) that reproduces the body of data (the symbols from the environment).
-This explains the establishment of the Hutter prize: a reward for setting a new standard for compressing a large body of data: being able to compress well is closely related to acting intelligently.
-A similar intuition is formalized by \emph{algorithmic information theory}, synthesized by the expression ``understanding is compression'' \citep{Chaitin2005}.
+This explains the establishment of the Hutter prize (\citeyear{Hutter2006}): a reward for setting a new standard for compressing a large body of data: being able to compress well is closely related to acting intelligently.
+A similar intuition is formalized by works in \emph{algorithmic information theory}, summarized in the expression ``understanding is compression'' \citep{Chaitin2005}.

 As a concept of intelligence, \emph{intelligence as compression} is a powerful abstraction, but also one that has clear limitations from an ecological point of view \citep{Dowe2011}.
 Firstly, it does not account for the origin of the reward mechanism.
-In lossy compression schemes (in audio and video compression) we for instance discard part of the data from the environment as noise rather than signal to be reproduced, because it does not matter (i.e. no reward is given) to the human viewer.
+In lossy compression schemes (in audio and video compression) we for instance discard part of the data from the environment as noise rather than signal to be reproduced, because it does not matter to the human viewer (i.e. no reward is given).
 Without such an external reference, we however have no account of how our intelligent agent makes the distinction between useless and useful data, and always compressing everything is not an ecologically valid approach to dealing with the cognitive limitations of an intelligent agent in a complex environment.
 In other words, a theory of intelligence should be dealing with Heiner's C-D gap.